X-Immersion/Geppetto_Unreal_documentation/docs/GettingStarted.md

 **The Geppetto Phoneme Data Table in Unreal Engine is designed to drive facial animation through phoneme-based lip sync.**
 Each row represents a phoneme (like A, E, U, etc.) and contains values for Morph Targets, which are specific facial poses.
 This allows for detailed, expressive character dialogue.
-Here is an example with the **DEMO_PhonemesTable** that convert phonemes into the blendshapes of the rigged character we just imported :
+Here is an example with the **DEMO_PhonemesTable** that converts phonemes into the blendshapes of the rigged character we just imported:

 ![](./images/Getting_Started_image_4.png)